Abstract Mentor Programme (AMP)

 The programme especially targets researchers from resource-limited settings, who lack access to opportunities for rigorous mentoring in research and writing and for whom online distance education is proven to cost-effectively build research capacity.
 Over the years, the AMP has proven to increase the motivation of early career researchers, as well as the number of abstract submissions received from resource-limited countries.

-The AMP is completely independent of the AIDS 2018 abstract review and selection process.
+The Abstract Mentor Programme is completely independent of the AIDS 2018 abstract review and selection process.

 Become a mentor for AIDS 2018